Charleston law firm files class action lawsuit over contaminated baby formula

 “Similac is supposed to be one of the best.
 It’s the one that hospitals here give you,” says Willey.

 “She’s just one of many people that’s been affected by this.
-Its happened nationally and it’s very widespread,” says Willey.
+It happened nationally and it’s very widespread,” says Willey.

 “We are in the midst of this.
 I actually had this product and was feeding it to my child,” he says.